 What does this mean for me?

 Instagram business profiles authenticated with Facebook during connection have unlocked full Instagram functionality within Hootsuite.
 This includes Instagram analytics, the ability to publish directly, and being able to engage within your streams.

 - If your business profile is already connected to Hootsuite and authenticated with Facebook, you are not impacted by this change and are good to go.

 - If you have a personal Instagram profile, consider converting to a business profile.
-If you choose to stay with a personal profile, the API migration will require you to reconnect on February 28.
+If you choose to stay with a personal profile, the API migration will require you to reconnect on or after March 23.
 After this date, any posts scheduled to publish will fail to send notifications until the profile is reconnected.
 See below for a full list of reduced functionality for personal profiles in Hootsuite’s products.

 How to convert a personal Instagram profile into a business profile